jenkinsci/azure-container-agents-plugin/README.md

 8. Add `Ports`, `Environment Variables` and `Volumes` as needed.
 9. Choose a retention strategy.
 You can get details by clicking the help icon.
 10. Specify `CPU Requirement` and `Memory Requirement`, ACI containers costs per second.
 Find more details in [Container Instances pricing](https://azure.microsoft.com/en-us/pricing/details/container-instances/).
+11. Decide if the container instance should use a private IP address or not.
+You can get details by clicking the help icon.

 ## Configure Azure Container Instance via Groovy Script